Ahmedfarrag1/TASK5/README.md

-this is the master branch
+task2: this task was about embeded systems